Last revised on 7/25/2025 by KK

 - How will my students interact with the course content?

-- Beyond reading, and listening to/viewing lectures, what will students actually DO with the course content?
+- Beyond reading, and listening to/viewing lectures, what will students actually do with the course content?

-- How can they do so in their homes?
+- How can they do so online?

-- Core Questions
+Core Questions

 - Beyond completing assignments and assessments independently, how will students work together to ensure that they feel like they are part of a learning community and have the opportunity to collaborate, think critically, be intellectually challenged, and make meaning with others?